eesmith42/AccessAPO_OIWebsite/README.md

 This README is meant to aid the Web Chair & MBU Chair in accessing the website for updates and making the link live for MBU registration. **This README is a PRIVATE document, as there is a key to access the website that only the Web Chair & MBU Chair may have access too.
 This is in accordance with what Emma Smith, the Spring 2021 Web Chair, was told by ITS.**

+**Note: The SSH Key for accessing the website will change about every year, so you will need to contact ITS in order to obtain that key.
+Contacting ITS can be done either by emailing one of the people listed below or by putting in a ticket via the WPI Hub.**

 ## Contact Information

+<a href=“mailto:apo-fellowship@wpi.edu>apo-fellowship@wpi.edu</a>

 This document was written by Emma Smith, the Spring 2021 Web Chair for APO-OI.
 If you have questions, contact her at: eesmith@wpi.edu or eesmith42@outlook.com.